- What items should I submit as an applicant for the Ph. D. in Educational Leadership?

 International students whose first language is not English must obtain a score of 600 or higher on the Test of English as a Foreign Language (TOEFL).

-- Where should I submit application materials?Please mail all application materials to The Graduate School at the following address: The Graduate School Prairie View A&M University P.O.
+- Where should I submit application materials?Please mail all application materials to The Graduate School at the following address: The Office of Graduate Studies Prairie View A&M University P.O.
 Box 519, MS 2800 Prairie View, TX 77446

 - Who should I ask to provide a reference?References should be from individuals who can help establish your potential both academically and professionally.
 At least one reference should be completed by a k-12 or university educator.